bsalgadoa/AdventOfCode/README.md

 <br>This helps me keep the pace, code on a daily basis, and improve as a developer.
 <br>If you check them you'll see my method and how I think through the problems.

-HOWEVER, and this is IMPORTANT, please do not use them to cheat.
+HOWEVER, and this is important, please do not use them to cheat.
    * Participants are strongly encouraged not to look at any solutions until they have completed it themselves.
    * AoC is a great way to practice and learn, and the stars you get, mean that you really worked for that.
-   * I'm aware that creating a repository like this might be discouraged but I'm only sharing it to show my effort as a self-learner and also to possibly help another person like me!
+   * I'm sharing my approaches to show my effort as a self-learner and also to possibly help another person like me!

 Now that you'll not use them to cheat :)
 <br>..I'm always learning so if you have a better approach or solution, I would love to hear it and learn from you!